El Paso Shooter ‘A Coward, He Just Gave Up,’ Donald Trump Says, Twitter Asks, ‘Trump Didn’t Want Him To Stop?’

 In a bizarre moment during his visit to El Paso, Texas, four days after a horrifying mass shooting there killed 22 people, Donald Trump appeared to criticize the accused killer for giving up too easily.
 Quoted by BuzzFeed News reporter Claudia Koerner, posting on her Twitter feed, Trump told law enforcement personnel in El Paso, that the alleged shooter was “a coward.”

 “He gave up, just gave up,” Trump said, as quoted by Koerner.
+The bizarre Trump “he gave up” quote was also reported by Bloomberg News.

 The quote drew reaction of disbelief from Twitter users with one asking, “Huh?
 Trump didn’t want him to stop??”